rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationRcv.md

 - There is a single argument of type CreateRcvPrivateEndpointApprovalRequestInput.
 - Returns CreateRcvPrivateEndpointApprovalRequestReply.
 ### updatetarget
-Updates the Rubrik Cloud Vault archival location.
+Updates the Rubrik Cloud Vault Azure archival location.

 - There is a single argument of type UpdateRcvTargetInput.
 - Returns Target.